 Also Read: TES Entry in the Indian Army

-The National Defence Academy is a premier joint services academy where cadets from the Army, Navy, and Air Force train together before specializing.
-It equips candidates with a bachelor’s degree alongside military skills.
+The National Defence Academy (NDA) is India’s premier joint services academy where cadets of the Army, Navy, and Air Force train together before specializing in their respective branches.
+NDA provides a bachelor’s degree alongside rigorous military training, shaping cadets into future officers.

 Technical Entry Scheme (TES)